mahbird/InkWeatherMini/README.md

 <h2>Materials needed: </h2>

-(Prices are the displayed price as of time of this post (1 Sep, 2024),  for reference only , excludes shipping / discounts).
+**Verions explained**
+A .bin version is provided

 I do not recevie any form of rebate from the manufacturer(s), you are free to try out different ones.
 <p>
 <img src="https://github.com/user-attachments/assets/61679cf7-91b8-4f46-968a-c884e56e1c70" height=400px></p>

 **E-ink screen:**
 - Any 2.9inches eink display with a resolution of 128x296 that are supported by <a href="https://github.com/ZinggJM/GxEPD2">GxEPD2</a> should do.
+- This have been tested on B/W display only.
-Note that while this project is written to also support 3 and 4 color display, they have not been tested.
+- Note that while this project is written to also support 3 and 4 color display, they have not been tested.

 **Microcontroller board:**
 The ESP32-C3 is used to keep costs down and to keep things tiny:
 - ESP32-C3 SuperMini: You can get these for like $2USD each, there are all sort of brands out there since it seem to be open-sourced?
 But you have to add external charging circuit.
 Do get the one with 4mb on board flash.

-**The ESP32-C3 uses slightly different deep sleep functions than the other ESP32 variants, so if you decide to use other boards, you need to adjust the pins and the code accordingly.
+**The ESP32-C3 uses slightly different deep sleep wake up functions than the other ESP32 variants, so if you decide to use other boards and intended to use webserver, you need to define the pins and the code accordingly.
+See software settings section.
+If you want it to be battery powered, either pick a board with on-board charging circuit or add your own.
+Always check manufacturers' datasheets carefully!
+The code supports ADC battery voltage reading (if #define batterypin /*pin_number*/), but you would probably want to adjust the voltage/charge% values since batteries are all different.

 **E-ink adaptor board:**
-- e.g. DESPI-C02: - USD $6.99 on their official website/ CNY 30 on taobao
+- e.g. DESPI-C02
 You need an adaptor board to connect the eink screen to your ESP32.
 There are other brands out there, some options are cheaper and they come in different forms, above is just a suggestion and is the one used in this tutorial.

-**Push Button x 2 (Optional)**
+**Push button x 1:**
-Any you want to use.
+Choose any you like.
+Compulsory if you want to load the .bin file directly, optional if you choose to hardcode configurations directly in the code.

 **Others:**